DennisDao/CloudBible/Authentication.md

   - Credentials rotation is managed automatically
   - Authentication happens automatically
   - Quick and easy to set up
-    - Create a system identity form a VM
+    - Create a system identity for a VM
-    - Go target resource
+    - Go to the target resource / services
-    - Grant the access to the resource by specifying the VM identity
+    - Grant the access to the resource by specifying the VM system or user assigned identity

 - User Assigned Identity
   - Standalone identity idependant of the azure resource